caktus/django-timepiece/README.rst

 Requirements
 ------------

-django-timepiece is compatible with Python 2.{6,7} and Django 1.{3,4}.
+django-timepiece is compatible with Python 2.{6,7}, Django 1.{3,4}, and PostgreSQL.
 PostgreSQL is the only offically supported database backend and, therefore, requires `psycopg2 <http://initd.org/psycopg/>`_. django-timepiece also depends on the following Django apps:

  * `python-dateutil <http://labix.org/python-dateutil>`_
  * `django-selectable <http://pypi.python.org/pypi/django-selectable>`_